LiorZ/hdac8_thesis/thesis.rst

 	:label:`catalyticmech` The catalytic mechanism of deacetylation.

 	The catalytic mechanism of the reaction involves a simple water mediated nucleophilic attack.
+..

-The nucleophilic lone electron pair on the metal-bound water molecule becomes available only upon proton abstraction.
+	As drawn, the nucleophilic lone electron pair on the metal-bound water molecule becomes available only upon proton abstraction.
 Christianson *et al.* suggest that the electron pair of the breaking O-H bond could add to the :raw-math:`$\pi^*$` orbital of the substrate carbonyl.
 [28]_ The oxyanion of the tetrahedral intermediate and its flanking transition states are stabilized by metal coordination as well as hydrogen bond interactions with Y306, H143, and H142.
 H143 serves as a general acid catalyst to facilitate the collapse of the tetrahedral intermediate to form acetate and lysine after an intervening proton transfer (Figure from [28]_).
 ..
 (DONE) ORA: is this whole paragraph above part of the legend?
 If so it should be moved into the figure legend and away from the main text

 ..